Appsilon/shiny.router/README.md

 - [`rhino`](https://appsilon.github.io/rhino/) - an R package designed to help building high quality, enterprise-grade Shiny applications at speed.
 - [`shiny.fluent`](https://appsilon.github.io/shiny.fluent/) - Microsoft's Fluent UI for Shiny apps.

 You can also visit [examples](https://github.com/Appsilon/shiny.router/tree/master/examples) directory for some complete samples.
+This package has also experimental support for Shiny for Python, you can find examples both for R and Python.

 ## How to contribute?